Hassan Djamous

-He led Chadian forces during the Chadian–Libyan conflict, such as the victory in the Battle of Maaten al-Sarra.
+He led Chadian forces during the Chadian–Libyan War, such as the victory in the Battle of Maaten al-Sarra.
 According to military analyst Kenneth M. Pollack, Djamous was a capable commander whose mastery of maneuver warfare earned him comparisons with World War II German general Erwin Rommel.

 Djamous was killed on orders of then-President Hissène Habré, who suspected him of plotting a coup d'état along with his cousin, Déby, and Mahamat Itno, Minister of the Interior; Déby was the only one of the three who survived.